mmarko88/mmarko88.github.io/content/post/java/persist_vs_saveAll/index.md

 }
 ```

-is function employs the entityManager to persist objects.
+The `persist` function is the one that uses the `entityManager` to save objects.
 It's crucial to emphasize that this function should **exclusively be used
 for inserting new objects into the database**.
 It accomplishes this by
 partitioning the input list into multiple sublists,